No longer working and after Total and Permanent Disablement Insurance? Compare quotes and apply.

 Is a non-working policy right for if I'm a homemaker?

 If you are not working a specific income-earning occupation, such as if you're a homemaker or have retired before this age, then a non-working policy or a 'home duties' policy may be suitable.

 At a specified age limit (usually around 70) some TPD policies will automatically convert to a "non-working" TPD policy, changing the payout conditions from being based on occupation to being specific types of injury, or an inability to perform daily living tasks.

 There are four main types of TPD insurance taken out in Australia, each of which has its own unique benefits and disadvantages:

 If you are 'working'

 - Home Duties.
-This definition applies for total and permanent disability policies designed specifically for homemakers and offers cover for those for whom domestic duties would be their full-time activity.
+This policy type is designed specifically for homemakers and offers cover for people for whom domestic duties are generally their full-time activity.
 Even if homemakers do not earn a salary, they still perform a host of vital duties in and around the home and to assist the rest of the family.
-Under a Home Duties definition, if you’re no longer able to perform your regular domestic chores you’ll receive a lump sum benefit.
+Under a Home Duties definition, if you’re no longer able to perform your regular domestic work you may receive a benefits.
 This type of cover can help with things such as home maintenance, childcare and the cleaning and cooking.

-- Modified TPD.
+- Non-working TPD.
 This option is generally not available when you first take out TPD cover but then becomes available when you reach a certain age.
-However, all TPD policies will convert to this definition until your 65th or 70th birthday.
-Under this definition, you will be eligible to receive a partial benefit if you lose your ability to perform, at a minimum, two tasks of daily living.
-Activities of daily living include dressing, eating and drinking, bathing, using the toilet, or leaving your bed without the assistance of a walking aid or wheelchair.
+However, most working TPD policies will convert to this definition on your 65th or 70th birthday.
+Under this definition, you will be eligible to receive a partial benefit if you lose your ability to perform a specified number of daily living tasks or suffer other specific injuries.
+Activities of daily living include dressing, eating and drinking, bathing, using the toilet, or getting out of bed, or being able to move around independently.

-1. The life insured suffers the total and permanent loss of the use of:
+1. The insured person suffers the total and permanent loss of:

 - Two limbs